-Healthy joints have obvious benefits, including aiding in movement, keeping you flexible and allowing you to stay active.
-The health of some of your joints is readily apparent—you only have to bend your knees, ankles, elbows or wrists to see how they are functioning at any given moment.
-But there are some joints in your body that are even more important, although you may not be as aware of them.
-The joints in your spine, where each vertebra connects to another, are vital to the normal, healthy function of your body.
+Healthy joints have obvious benefits, including aiding in movement, keeping you flexible, and allowing you to stay active.
+The health of some of your joints is readily apparent—you only have to bend your knees, ankles, elbows, or wrists to see how they are functioning at any given moment.
+But some joints in your body are even more important, although you may not be as aware of them.
+The joints in your spine, where each vertebra connects to another, are vital to your body’s normal, healthy function.
 Without healthy spinal joints, you can expect pain and loss of mobility, among other unpleasant symptoms.

 Fortunately, keeping your spinal joints healthy is made much easier with regular chiropractic care.
 Periodic visits to your chiropractor will help you keep your spine operating as well as it possibly can, year in and year out!

 Stiffness in the spine can be caused by various issues, including trauma and degenerative disc disease.
 While chiropractic cannot prevent the wear and tear that life often brings, it can do a lot to heal that damage.
 One way that adjustments aid in healing is by increasing circulation to your spinal discs and surrounding tissues.
 Increased circulation brings in healthy nutrients and removes undesirable material, making it possible for your spine to heal more thoroughly than without good circulation.

 Back pain can make living a normal life difficult, if not impossible.
 Depending on the frequency and severity of the pain, you may find yourself unable to do many of the things you once enjoyed.
 Even if you do not lose mobility, back pain can distract and upset you every time it shows up.